openstack/nova-specs/specs/juno/implemented/pci-passthrough-sriov.rst

 This specification will make use of the existing PCI passthrough implementation, and make a few enhancements to enable the above use cases.
-Therefore, the existing PCI passthrough support as documented by [GPP_WIKI]_ works as it is for general-purpose PCI passthrough.
+Therefore, the existing PCI passthrough support as documented by [GPPWIKI]_ works as it is for general-purpose PCI passthrough.

 Proposed change